Parents Networking for Better Education

 Filling Your Teacher Toolbox

 Other teaching tools you can add to your toolbox include textbooks, bulletin boards and even art supplies.
 Get the teaching tools that will stimulate your students.
-Whether that is a textbook or a box of ribbons, it doesn’t matter.
+Whether that is a textbook or a box of ribbons, it does not matter.
 Just know your tools and how to use them.
-Here’s a great example.
+Here is a great example.

-Roll with the flow in your classroom with custom ribbon rolls.
+Roll with the flow in your classroom with custom ribbons

 custom ribbon rolls are great for adding into your teaching tools